The International Wall (Divis Street)

 (M07528)

-The large corner mural was repainted in 2019 when the new Raidió Fáilte building opened.
+The large corner-mural was repainted in 2019 when the new Raıdıó Fáılte building opened.

-But a short way above Divis Tower you turn a corner and it is no longer possible to see downtown behind you.
-You pass between the stately Northern Bank building and the elevated St Comgall’s, and looking ahead you see the mountain in the distance.
+The first thing to note is the change of scenery: a short way above Divis Tower you turn a corner and it is no longer possible to see downtown behind you; you pass between the stately Northern Bank building and the elevated St Comgall’s, and looking ahead you see the mountain in the distance.

 (Street View image)

-The wall is a perimeter wall of a commercial enterprise, Andrews Flour, which had been on the site since 1895.
+The wall is a perimeter wall of a commercial enterprise, Andrews Flour, which has been on the site since 1895.
 At the start of the Troubles the wall had advertising hoardings on it.
-(The hoarding on Northumberland St – behind the overturned lorry in the image below – persisted until it was commandeered in 2017.)
+(The hoarding on Northumberland St – behind the overturned lorry in the image below and on the left of the second image below – persisted until it was commandeered in 2017.)

-Northumberland St blocked by a lorry in 1969, with the Falls Rd to the left and Divis St to the right.
-Barbed wire has been strung across Albert Street.)
+This image shows Northumberland St blocked by a lorry in 1969, with the Falls Rd to the left and Divis St out of picture to the right:

-British Army soldiers directing traffic at the intersection of Falls-Divis and
+Here are British Army soldiers (also in 1969) directing traffic at the same intersection, of Falls-Divis and Northumberland-Albert streets:

 The first mural was a long stencil to victims of plastic bullets, showing in 1:1 scale the distances at which they had been shot (see below).
 This was gradually replaced with murals and boards, moving from left to right, including, though not exclusively, pieces in support of international causes: by 2002 there were panels about Palestine, Turkish “F-Block” hunger strikers, and imprisoned Native American Leonard Peltier.
 Hence the name “The International Wall”.